lixi-zhou/SSSP_On_CUDA/README.md

 Run `make [OPTION]` in the root folder to generate the executable file.
 There are mainly **4** different implementation of the SSSP.

+*The option can be sssp2, sssp6, sssp7, sssp8*

 There are some limitation now:

 1. Argument parsing is not support yet.
 The path of graph data has to be hard code in the source file.